Qubit regularized $O(N)$ nonlinear sigma models: Worldline formulation and the worm algorithm

-Starting from the Hamiltonian in \cref{eq:ON-qubit-ham}, we can construct a worldline formulation which would be amenable to \ac{MC} computations using a worm algorithm.
-The worldline formulation for the $O(2n)$ model gives us a model of non-intersecting oriented loops with $n$ colors, with the loop weights symmetric across the $n$ colors.
-For the $O(2n+1)$ model, we will have an additional unoriented (uncharged) loop.
+Starting from the Hamiltonian in \cref{eq:ON-qubit-ham}, we can construct a worldline formulation which would be amenable to Monte Carlo computations using a worm algorithm.
+To summarize the result of this section, the worldline formulation for the $O(2n)$ model gives us a model of non-intersecting oriented worldlines (in spacetime) with $n$ colors (corresponding to the various charges), with the loop weights symmetric across the $n$ colors.
+For the $O(2n+1)$ model, we get a model of $n$ oriented worldlines and an additional unoriented worldline, corresponding to the state of zero charge.

+Such a construction is well-known and we merely sketch the procedure (see, for example, Refs.~\cite{singh_qubit_2019, syljuasen_quantum_2002a, singh_fewbody_2019}).
+We begin with the partition function